frePPLe/frepple/doc/installation-guide/docker-container.rst

    # Update the djangosettings.py configuration file with extra settings
    RUN echo "MYAPPSETTING=True" >> /etc/frepple/djangosettings.py

+The folder with all customizations is typically put under version control.
+This allows a clear process for maintaining your custom code and upgrading to new frePPLe releases.

 ******************************************
 Running frepplectl commands on a container
 ******************************************